-Today we’re tackling one of the most common climbing injuries: The A2 pulley strain or tear.
-To school us on on the topic we’ve recruited our friend and ladies climbing night regular Kristen DeStefano, who happens to be a super knowledgeable physical therapist and badass climber to boot.
+Today we’re tackling one of the most common climbing injuries: climber problems: the a2 pulley strain or tear.
+To school us on the topic we’ve recruited our friend and ladies climbing night regular Kristen DeStefano, who happens to be a super knowledgeable physical therapist and badass climber to boot.
 Read on for how to protect those hard-working and under-appreciated A2 pulleys.

 The hand is easily the most commonly injured extremity for climbers, and I’m not just talking about those terrible skin tears you get from all that jug hauling.
 We ask a lot out of those tiny little bones.
 So, when you feel finger pain after taking a whipper while holding onto that tiny crimp, stop to consider what just happened before hiking back up to that crux.
 Chances are you’ve asked a bit too much of your A2 pulley.
-So, on today’s post we’ll be covering the A2 pulley sprain.
+So, in today’s post, we’ll be covering the climber problems: the a2 pulley strain or tear, below.

 Most importantly, What is a finger pulley?